 On the Review page, you can see a summary of your selection.
 Select Cancel to break up the flow, Back to modify your settings, or Finish to confirm your selection and start sending data to the destination.

-In this step, Adobe Experience Platform checks for data usage policy violations.
+In the Review step, Experience Platform also checks for any data usage policy violations.
 Shown below is an example where a policy is violated.
-You cannot complete the segment activation workflow until you have resolved the violation.
-For information on how to resolve policy violations, see Policy enforcement in the data governance documentation section.
+You cannot complete the audience activation workflow until you have resolved the violation.
+For information on how to resolve policy violations, read about data usage policy violations in the data governance documentation section.

-If no policy violations have been detected, select Finish to confirm your selection and start sending data to the destination.
+If you are satisfied with your selection and no policy violations have been detected, select Finish to confirm your selection and start sending data to the destination.

-file in the storage location that you provided.
-Expect a new file to be created in your storage location every day.
-The default file format is:
+When exporting audiences to cloud storage destinations, Adobe Experience Platform creates a .csv, .json, or .parquet file in the storage location that you provided.
+Expect a new file to be created in your storage location according to the schedule you set in the workflow.
+The default file format is shown below, but you can edit the components of the file name:

 <destinationName>_segment<segmentID>_<timestamp-yyyymmddhhmmss>.csv